seqcode/chexmix/README.md

   * --alphascale \<value\>: Alpha scaling factor (default=1.0).
 Increasing this parameter results in stricter binding event calls.
   * --betascale \<value\>: Beta scaling factor (default=0.05).
 The beta parameter is a sparse prior on binding event subtype assignment in the ChExMix model.
 Increasing this parameter may result in inaccurate subtype assignment.
   * --epsilonscale \<value\>: Epsilon scaling factor (default=0.2).
 The epsilon parameter control a balance between motif and read distribution in subtype assignment.
 Increasing this parameter will increase the contribution of motif and decreases the contribution of read distribution.
+  * --minsubtypefrac \<value\>: Minimum percentage of associated binding events to support a subtype (default=0.05).
+Decreasing this parameter results in fewer number of binding events.
   * --peakf \<file\>: File of peaks to initialize component positions.
 See [here](https://github.com/seqcode/chexmix/blob/master/manuscriptsppl/MCF7-Erpos.peaks) for an example peak file.
   * --galaxyhtml: Flag to produce a html output appropreate for galaxy
   * --__exclude__ \<file\>: File containing a set of regions to ignore during ChExMix training.
 It’s a good idea to exclude the mitochondrial genome and other ‘blacklisted’ regions that contain artifactual accumulations of reads in both ChIP-exo and control experiments.
 ChExMix will waste time trying to model binding events in these regions, even though they will not typically appear significantly enriched over the control (and thus will not be reported to the user).
 See the format of an exclude region file [here](http://lugh.bmb.psu.edu/software/multigps/support/mm9_excludes.txt) (example for mm9).